-This Mamon Recipe, a type of Filipino sponge cake, is deeply embedded into the Filipino culture that the Filipino language actually has the idiom “Pusong Mamon,” which literally means “heart of mamon/heart made of mamon.”
+This Mamon Recipe, a type of Filipino sponge cake, is so deeply embedded into the Filipino culture that the Filipino language actually has the idiom “Pusong Mamon,” which literally means “he or she has a heart made of mamon.”

-Figuratively speaking, having a “pusong mamon” means that you are sensitive and compassionate as mamon is soft; thus, the comparison and the idiom.
+Figuratively speaking, having a “pusong mamon” means that you are sensitive and compassionate as mamon is soft; thus, the comparison and the term of endearment.

-Mamon itself is a very soft cake that is typically sold in bakeries or even in fast-food chains specializing in Filipino cuisine.
+Mamon is such a soft cake and great for anyone with a sweet tooth.
+It’s typically sold in bakeries or even in fast-food chains specializing in Filipino cuisine.

 In this post we'll cover: